Default Ambiguity: Finding the Best Solution to the Clearing Problem: Model definition

 \subsection{Banks and contracts}

-A financial system consists of a set of \emph{banks} $B$.
-Individual banks are usually denoted by $u$, $v$ or $w$, the number of banks by $n=|B|$.
-Each bank $v$ has a certain amount of \emph{external assets} available to the bank, denoted by $e_v$.
+A financial network consists of a set of \emph{banks} $B$.
+Individual banks are mostly denoted by $u$, $v$ or $w$, the number of banks by $n=|B|$.
+Each bank $v$ has a certain amount of \emph{funds} (in financial terms: external assets) available to the bank, denoted by $e_v$.

 We assume that there are contracts for payments between given pairs of banks in the system.
-Each such contract is between two specific banks $u$ and $v$, and obliges $u$ (the debtor) to pay a specific amount of money (known as the \emph{notional}) to the other bank $v$ (the creditor), either unconditionally or based on a specific condition (to be discussed later).
-We assume that any initial payments that resulted in these contracts (e.g. bank $v$ lending a given amount of money to $u$ in the past which results in a debt from $u$ to $v$ in the present) are already implicitly represented in the external assets of the banks.
-Hence the external assets and the contracts together contain all the necessary information to analyze the current state of the system.
+Each such contract is between two specific banks $u$ and $v$, and obliges $u$ (the debtor) to pay a specific amount of money (known as the \emph{notional}) to the other bank $v$ (the creditor), either unconditionally or based on a specific condition.

-The contracts altogether result in a specific amount of payment obligations for each bank $v$.
+These contracts result in a specific amount of payment obligation for each bank $v$.
 If $v$ cannot fulfill these obligations, then we say that $v$ is \emph{in default}.
-In this case, the \emph{recovery rate} of $v$, denoted by $r_v$, is the portion of liabilities that $v$ is able to pay.
-This shows that we always have $r_v \in [0,1]$, and $v$ is in default exactly if $r_v < 1$.
-For the special case when $v$ is not able to pay at all, i.e. $r_v=0$, we say that $v$ is in \emph{complete default}.
+In this case, the \emph{recovery rate} of $v$, denoted by $r_v$, is the proportion of liabilities that $v$ is able to pay.
+Note that $r_v \in [0,1]$, and $v$ is in default exactly if $r_v < 1$.

 The model allows two kinds of contracts between banks.
-Debt contracts (or simply \emph{debts}) oblige bank $u$ to pay a specific amount to bank $v$ unconditionally, i.e. in any case.
-On the other hand, we also allows \emph{credit default swaps} (\emph{CDSs}) between $u$ and $v$ in reference to a third bank $w$.
+Debt contracts (or simply \textit{debts}) oblige bank $u$ to pay a specific amount to $v$ unconditionally, i.e. in any case.
+On the other hand, we also allow \emph{credit default swaps} (\emph{CDSs}) between $u$ and $v$ in reference to a third bank $w$.
 A CDS represents a conditional debt that obliges $u$ to pay a specific amount to $v$ only in case if bank $w$ is in default.
-More specifically, if the notional of the CDS is $\delta$ and the recovery rate of bank $w$ is $r_w$, then the CDS incurs a payment obligation of $\delta \cdot (1-r_w)$ from node $u$ to $v$.

-In practice, banks can have many possible motivations to enter into CDSs with each other.
-CDSs can be used as an insurance policy in case of the default of one of the debtors of the bank to mitigate risks, or they can be placed due to speculations based on insights regarding the market.
+More specifically, if the weight of the CDS is $\delta$ and the recovery rate of bank $w$ is $r_w$, then the CDS incurs a payment obligation of $\delta \cdot (1-r_w)$ from node $u$ to $v$.
+In practice, CDSs are often used as an insurance policy against the default of the debtors of the bank, or as a speculative bet based on insights into the market.